An intrinsically hydrodynamic approach to multidimensional QHD systems: Wave function lifting: hydrodynamic data with points vacuum

-With the assumption above, we can state the following Proposition as an extension of the wave function lifting argument to 3D data.
-Moreover the the global existence Theorem \ref{thm:glob_3d} and Theorem \ref{thm:glob2_3d} for initial data of the form \eqref{eq:cyldata} can be proved in the same strategy as before by using Proposition \ref{prop:lift_3D}.
+With the previous assumptions, we can state the following proposition as an extension of the wave function lifting argument to 3D data.
+Moreover, by using the next proposition, we can extend the global existence results to the case of 3D initial data of the form (3.18), namely Theorem \ref{thm:glob_3d} and Theorem \ref{thm:glob2_3d}.